Are you one of the lazy or anxious kind to visit your dentist regularly. Then consider this-“Scientists say that tooth loss could lead to memory loss”

 Let’s take a tour……….

-- Degeneration of sensory receptors due to missing teeth in the mouth that reduces the sensory input to the part of the brain that is responsible for memory
+- Degeneration of sensory receptors due to missing teeth in the mouth reduces the sensory input to the part of the brain that is responsible for memory

 What would this mean to you and me?

-- The movement of our jaw and teeth create sensory impulses that are sent to specific parts of the brain.
+- The movement of our jaw and teeth create sensory impulses that are sent to specific parts of your brain.
 This part of the brain is responsible to form and recall memories.
 Those of you without the teeth or lesser number of teeth produce fewer signals to be sent to this region called the hippocampus.

 - Those of you with lesser teeth may avoid certain foods leading to lesser intake of vital nutrients like proteins, vitamins etc. This could damage brain functions and subsequently memory.